What is the Dependency Ratio?

 Dependency Ratio Example

-In the finance world, there are 800 children under the age of 15 and 2,000 individuals at or above the age of 65.
-The working class consists of 1,500 individuals.
+Assume that in an economy, there are 800 children under the age of 15 and 2,000 individuals at or above the age of 65.
+The working population consists of 1,500 individuals.
 Using the formula given above, the dependency ratio is calculated as follows:

 Dependency Ratio = (2,800/1,500) * 100 = 187%